Vacuum Formed Plastics

-- Plug Assisting: In this phase, a deep draw is needed where a top plug is often used.
+- In this phase, a deep draw is needed where a top plug is often used.
 This plug will help push the material into the mold to continue the forming process.

-- Cooling and Releasing: The plastic sheet will be allowed to cool, which can take some time.
+- The plastic sheet will be allowed to cool, which can take some time.
 This is why some methods are used, such as blown air or sometimes, water spray.
 Molding may be released where slight air pressure will often be introduced.

 For this plastic making process, a mold can be as modest as a wooden block, but it can also be as complicated as an injection mold that has all the ancillary elements that permit mold trimming.
 A wide range of materials can be used in this process.
 However, it is important to define the type of mold material to be used based on the desired finished product.